Post Master's Certificate in Guidance and Counseling

 CPS 662 Principles and Procedures of Psychological Testing

 A study of the basic concepts of testing, purpose, problems, and use of statistical foundations of reliability and validity are explored.
 Intelligence testing, achievement and aptitude tests, personality assessment, interest and vocational and non-standardized tests, such as teacher-generated types and the importance of testing in clinical situations, and evaluations of testing methodologies are stressed.

-CPS 663 Occupational and Educational Principles of Guidance
+CPS 663 Occupational and Educational Principles of Guidance and Counseling

 An overview of career development theories, assessment instruments, and counseling strategies used in helping individuals with life/work planning.
 The philosophy, organization, and administration of career development centers are also reviewed.

-CPS 664 Principles, Philosophy and Organization of Guidance and Counseling
+CPS 664 Principles, Philosophy and Counseling

 Development of a conceptual framework for school counseling programs is the focus of this course.
 Students will learn the essential elements, modes of service delivery, and critical issues associated with guidance counseling programs.